3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 Rocket Apps Blog: 3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

-Anyone who write software within the confines liberties of the GPL has more than likely at some stage in their careers discovered that their products have been appropriated in ways they may have never expected.
+Anyone who writes software within the confines liberties of the GPL has more than likely at some stage in their careers discovered that their products have been appropriated in ways they may have never expected.

 Taking Unreasonable Liberties With The GPL